 Q: Why aren’t my PCA codes appearing on my Transaction Summary Report?

-A: Good Question!
-The most common cause is simply that the organization code is not PCA active.
-Verify the PCA status in FIN—if the org code is active a little more research may be necessary.
-If the org code is not active, but entered codes, they should appear under the PCA Original fields in the Transaction Detail.
-If they need a report of the codes, they may run a query for the PCA Original codes fields.
-Also, they always should be in UPPERCASE letters.
+A: The most common cause is simply that the Organization code is not PCA active.
+Verify the PCA status in FIN - if the Org code is active a little more research may be necessary.
+If the Org code is not active, but codes were used, they should appear under the PCA Original fields in the Transaction Detail.
+If they need a report of the codes, they may run a query for the PCA Original code fields.
+All codes must always be entered in UPPERCASE letters.

 Q: Why are my PCA codes appearing in query results, but not my Transaction Summary Report?